vkkumars1/fakeapi-ecommerce/README.md

 - **Tailwind CSS** - for styling (makes it look good without writing tons of CSS)
 - **Lucide React** - for all the icons you see
 - **Vite** - super fast build tool and development server

-## How to Run This Locally

-You'll need Node.js installed on your computer (version 16 or newer).

-### Step 1: Install Everything

-Open your terminal in the project folder and run:

-npm install

-This downloads all the necessary packages.

-### Step 2: Start the Development Server

-npm run dev

-The app will open in your browser (usually at http://localhost:5173).

-### Step 3: Build for Production

-If you want to create a production-ready version:

-npm run build

-## How to Use the App

 ### Logging In